Hysteria (Def Leppard album): Concept

 The album's goal, set out by Lange, was to be a hard rock version of Michael Jackson's Thriller, in that every track was a potential hit single.
 Songs were therefore written with this concept in mind, disappointing heavy metal fans who clamoured for a straight sequel to the band's previous album, Pyromania.
 One song, "Love Bites", was already mostly written in the vein of a country ballad by Mutt Lange when he brought it to the band's attention.

 While Pyromania contained traces of Def Leppard's original traditional heavy metal sound found on their first two albums, Hysteria removed them in favour of the latest sonic technology available at the time (best displayed on "Rocket", "Love Bites", "Excitable", and "Gods of War").
 As with Pyromania, every song was recorded by every member in the studio separately instead of the whole band.
 The multiple vocal harmonies were enhanced by Lange's techniques, even pitching background vocals on all tracks.
 Guitar parts were now more focused on emphasising melody rather than hard rock riffing.

-The band used a custom-modified version of the Rockman amplifier, developed by guitarist Tom Scholz from the rock band Boston, to record the album.
+The band used a custom-modified version of the Rockman headphone amplifier, developed by guitarist Tom Scholz from the rock band Boston, to record the album.
 Engineer Mike Shipley described the Rockman as "a shitty little box" with "a godawful sound" that "had no real balls to it", but it was used because the other amplifiers used had an excessively "crunchy" sound ill-suited to layering guitars and which Lange did not think was "commercial" enough.

-In addition, all of the album's drum sounds were samples recorded by Lange and the engineers, then programmed & sequenced on the Fairlight CMI.
+In addition, all of the album's drum sounds were samples recorded by Lange and the engineers, then programmed and sequenced on the Fairlight CMI.
 In a 1999 interview with Mix magazine, Shipley noted, "Pyromania was done the same way, on cheesy 8-bit Fairlight technology where we had to figure out how to record everything at half speed into the Fairlight to make it sound like it had some tone to it, and we'd be stacking up a bunch of snares and bass drums."
 Shipley also noted that the drum sounds were dealt with last because each song's structure could change so radically.
 This unique approach sometimes led to painstaking lengths of time in the recording studio.

 The smash single, "Pour Some Sugar on Me", was the last song written but was quickly finished within two weeks.
 In sharp contrast, the final version of "Animal" took almost a full three years to be developed but was not as successful as other singles, only reaching number 19 on the Billboard Hot 100.
+However, the reverse was in the UK.
+"Animal" peaked at number 6 in the domestically, becoming their first bonefide hit in their own country, whilst "Pour Some Sugar On Me" at number 18 respectively.

+In total the album saw seven singles, with six of them being hits in the UK and USA, including their only US number 1 "Love Bites."